About The Simulator

 - Close the slide clamp on the tube of the fluid administration set.

 - Squeeze open the top of the bag and fill with water.
-(To extend simulator, Nasco recommends distilled water.)
+(To extend the useful life of your simulator, Nasco recommends distilled water.)

 - Connect the quick disconnect fittings of the administration set and simulator tubing.
 (See figure 1.)